Guy Standing (actor): Biography

-Standing served in the Royal Naval Volunteer Reserve throughout the First World War, reaching the rank of commander.
+In 1911, Standing lived in Chelsea, London.
+Throughout the First World War, he served in the Royal Naval Volunteer Reserve, reaching the rank of commander.
 He was seconded to MI6, but transferred to the Ministry of Information in December 1917.
 In 1918, he was part of the British War Mission to the United States.
 For this service, he was made a Commander of the Order of the British Empire (CBE) in 1918 and raised to Knight Commander (KBE) in the 1919 New Year Honours.